rich-murphey/gnu-graphics/README.md

 graph <asciiDataFile | plot2ps | lpr -Plw
 ```

-To create a simple PostScript figure you can use:
+To create a simple Postscript figure you can use:

 ```text
 echo 0 0 1 1 2 0 | spline | graph | plot2ps > test.ps